bahrus/xtal-sip/README.md

 Enough said.

-### Ok, almost.
+No wait, there's more!

-The bottom line is that the need for centralizing management of references is likely to increase significantly.
+The bottom line is that the need for centralizing management of top level references is likely to increase significantly.

+Why not take advantage of the great, simplifying fact that no two web components can have the same name (at least on the same page)?  *That* should be the primary identifier for repeated import statements, not the particular location it came from.

+That's where \<xtal-sip\> fits in.

 Whether using HTML Imports, or classic JavaScript references, or ES6 Modules, there's a pretty good principle that we can assume regarding web components:  *Each web component will depend on only one top-level reference*.
 (One small exception to that rule, at least in spirit, appears to be with components that depend on icon libraries, like paper-icon-button).
 Of course, that reference file itself will likely specify multiple other references recursively, following standardized module conventions, which is all fine and good.
 As I indicated earlier, \<xtal-sip\> is meant for content-heavy, macro, largely non reusable web compositions, as opposed to highly reusable micro web components.

-xtal-sip assumes that web sites will want to take advantage of the recent web standard that allows  [content to be preloaded](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content):
+As mentioned earlier, xtal-sip assumes that web sites will want to take advantage of the recent web standard that allows  [content to be preloaded](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content):

 ```html
 <link rel="preload" href="...">